Former SEC Enforcement Attorney · 9 Years, SEC Division of Enforcement

 Securities Law & Our Services

 Before entering private practice, Mr. Lehrer spent nine years as an enforcement attorney in the SEC's Division of Enforcement, investigating and prosecuting fraudulent schemes and other violations of federal securities laws.
-He also served three years as a Special Assistant United States Attorney in the Southern District of Florida.
+During three of those years he served concurrently as a Special Assistant United States Attorney in the Southern District of Florida.

 Yes.
 Frederick M. Lehrer, Attorney and Counselor at Law, is a national and international law practice that focuses on securities and corporate law matters.
 He serves clients worldwide from his office in Clermont, Florida, handling cross-border offerings, foreign private issuers, and international compliance matters.